milossramek/translation-scripts/weblate/README.md

 It is likely that the script and related tools work equally well in WSL ([Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).

 ### Run the Script
-The scripts nas swithes and commands and should be run this way:
+The scripts has switches and commands and should be run this way:

 `potrans.py switches command`